-Electives
+• Electives

 In addition, students may elect to take French or Mandarin in their second and third years of study.
+Please note that this is subject to availability of the module offering.
+Students are required to enquire with the Department before making a registration decision.